erciitb/Microcon/README.md

 - finally monitor the data on dashboard

 # AI Chat bot
+## Circuit setup
+- Follow the image file **circdiag.jpg** from the repository.
+The circuit on the left refers to the circuit diagram for the speaker, and the one on the right is for the microphone.
+Do not connect the two microcontrollers initially.
+Execute them seperately.
+Later, connect them together.

 ## text to speech + Gemini Ai ( if you got speacker follow this )